-Before you apply your makeup or use that personal care item, ask yourself what you know about it.
-What chemicals are in what you are using on your face and how safe are they?
+Before you apply your makeup or use that personal care item, ask yourself what what chemicals are in what you are using on your face and how safe are they?

 You are doing so much to safeguard your health …eating well and getting regular exercise, but are you unknowingly adding chemicals to your body through your makeup and personal care items?